 hp -= damage;

-// If health reaches zero, destroy this object
+// If health drops to zero or below — destroy this object

 if (hp <= 0)